 The Two Mesquiteers

-The Law of the 45s is a straightforward Saturday morning talkie programmer in which Tucson Smith (Guinn 'Big Boy' Williams) and his sidekick Stoney Martin (Al St. John) thwart a dastardly lawyer (Ted Adams) and his bunch of low-down dry-gulchers.
+The Law of 45s, also known as Law of the Forty-Fives and Sunrise Guns, is a straightforward Saturday morning talkie programmer in which Tucson Smith (Guinn 'Big Boy' Williams) and his sidekick Stoney Martin (Al St. John) thwart a dastardly lawyer (Ted Adams) and his bunch of low-down dry-gulchers.
 There's no sign of Stoney Brooke, though.
 There are only two Mesquiteers.